Manning's Pit Petition

 This map of central Barnstaple, taken from Google Maps, shows that the two Manning businesses (blue markers) were very close to one another.

 The butchers shop at No 74 has changed very little, as you can see if you compare the photo on the right with the illustration at the top of the page.
 It is now called Saltrock, and sells clothing.
+(Note: August 2018, Saltrock has closed and the shop is for sale.)
 The Barnstaple Bodega, just across the road in Joy Street, was demolished, sadly for us, years ago and the site is now part of Green Lanes Shopping Centre.

 August 1864, Benjamin Manning and his family were

 embroiled in one of their many court cases.
 And yet

 again, it concerned a pig (The case

 of The Prize Pig).

 This pig was already butchered, and had been bought by John Manning from a farmer.
 According to the Mannings, the pig "smelt very bad indeed".
 They refused to pay, and ended up in court.
 The case didn't end well for the Manning family - the jury chose to believe the farmer rather than them.